makerdao/mips/MIP13/MIP13c3-Subproposals/MIP13c3-SP5.md

 * **Stability fee**: fee on Dai that is generated from a RWA Vault should be competitive with the current cost of capital of the asset originator or the industry standard rate of the specific asset.
 * **Debt ceiling**: We propose the maximum amount of Dai that can be generated from Vault/RWA should not be higher than 4m in the first itereation.
 The debt ceiling for RWA as collateral should be determined by the capital need / origination volume of the asset originator.
 * **Collateralization ratio**: The ratio between the value of the collateral and the value of the generated Dai for the specific RWA vault.
 * **Downside protection / TIN ratio**: The ratio between DROP and TIN (Senior and Junior tranche).
 This is an additional saftey cushion for any RWA vault.
-It should be derived from the asset originators historic default rate and/or the asset's historic default rate (e.g. Invoices as an asset type have a historic default rate of less than 1%)
+It should be derived from the asset originators historic default rate and/or the asset's historic default rate (e.g., Invoices as an asset type have a historic default rate of less than 1%)
 - **Reporting**: Present a Risk Assessment Report co-authored by active Maker community members; either by the current Risk Domain Team or longer term a Domain Team specializing in non-crypto assets.

 #### Executive Vote